-Clean the tip
+Clean the Tip

 TIPS: If you tin the tip before you put down the soldering iron for the day, it is said that the tip should last longer.

 If it is a thick wire, you should turn up the heat on your iron (if possible) to make the wire heat up faster.
 Repeat the tinning process on the other wire.

 Now place the two tinned wires together and hold still while heating them with the soldering iron so that the tin on both of the wires melt together.

-Put the tip of the iron on the pad so that it heats both the lead of the component and the pad of the circuit board.
-Heat them for a second or so before you apply solder.
-Remove the iron and the solder wire and inspect your solder joint to see if it looks okay.
+Put the tip of the iron on the pad so that it heats both the leg of the component and the pad of the circuit board.

+Inspect your solder joint to see if it looks okay.
 A good solder joint has kind of a cone shape.

 If you are happy with your soldering, cut off the component lead from above the solder joint.

-Watch out for “cold solder joints”
+Watch out for Cold Solder Joints!